keboola/developers-docs/cli/commands/local/template/upgrade/index.md

 : print what needs to be done

 `-f, --inputs-file string <string>`
-: JSON file with inputs values
+: JSON file with input values

 `-i, --instance string <string>`
 : instance ID of the template to upgrade

 `-V, --version string <string>`
-: target version, default latest stable version
+: target version; the default is the latest stable version

 [Global Options](/cli/commands/#global-options)